FluxxField/bionic-reading.nvim/README.md

 file_types = { 'text' },
 ```

-This is a table of file types that bionic-reading with highlight
+This is a table of file types that bionic-reading will highlight automatically if enabled

 ### hl_group_value